 Like many things in life, when I idealize a food by putting it on a pedestal, I tend to stear clear of them, for fear of royally messing them up.
 For this reason, I shied away from making my own rice pudding for the longest time.
 With crock pot season in full swing and my unrelenting need for carbs and sweets, I thought I’d plug in the ol’ slow cooker and give my own version a go.

-Traditionally, rice pudding is made with short grain rice, milk, cream, sugar, and sometimes cinnamon and raisins.
+Traditionally, rice pudding is made with short or long-grain rice, milk, cream, sugar, and sometimes cinnamon and raisins.
 In order to get the creamy pudding-like consistency, an egg is usually tempered in cream then added to the cooked rice.
 Since we’re making this recipe silly simple in a crock pot, we’re skipping the egg altogether and giving the dessert creaminess with coconut milk.
 In essence, we’re doing this a la vegan, my friends.
 If you’re an egg-tempering maven, feel free to reserve some of the coconut milk and heat it up to temper two egg yolks, adding it to the rice pudding once it’s finished slow cooking.